 A Look at Intimate Partner Violence (IPV)

-The world has spent the last few months dealing with an epidemic that has changed life for all of us.
+We're all familiar with the viral epidemic that changed life for everyone.
 But there’s another, more silent epidemic that’s been infecting the world for much longer — domestic violence.
-After the coronavirus pandemic swept the world, layoffs, shut-downs and shelter-in-place orders led to people being stuck at home, and rates of domestic violence (now called Intimate Partner Violence or “IPV”) have gone up worldwide.
+After the COVID-19 pandemic swept the world, layoffs, shut-downs and shelter-in-place orders left people stuck at home, and rates of domestic violence (now called Intimate Partner Violence or “IPV”) skyrocketed.
+Now that we're on the other side, it's critical that we don't let shame silence victims of intimate partner violence.
+First, let's look at the facts.

 According to the National Coalition Against Domestic Violence (NCADV), intimate partner violence is defined as the willful intimidation, physical assault, battery, sexual assault, and/or other abusive behavior as part of a systematic pattern of power and control perpetrated by one intimate partner against another.
 It includes physical violence, sexual violence, psychological violence, and emotional abuse.
 While the frequency and severity of domestic violence vary, the one constant component of domestic violence is this: one partner maintains control over the other.